 Sunarko turned the three of us into adept atmospheric sailors on the five tall masts of the Constantina.
 The mammoth airship was attached to heavy iron rings by multiple ropes, and when a few of the sails were unfurled, it would not move around much in a light breeze.
 On the other hand, if a more substantial wind came up, we found it better to leave the sails rolled up.

 On our first trip up, Sunarko went through the airlock first, and then waited on the gondola’s roof as the rest of us went through the airlock one at a time.
-I was the last to go through and felt a queasy feeling in my stomach when I realized how high in the air we were, and surveyed the skimpy rope ladder we were supposed to go up from there.
+I was the last to go through, and felt a queasy feeling in my stomach when I realized how high in the air we were, and surveyed the skimpy rope ladder we would climb up from there.
 We had all acquired climbing skills at Fort Greyling, but on the rock faces we were always tied in.
 The Morpurgos were free climbers on the airships, they used no safety lines.

-When the Constantina rescued us over the ruins of Philadelphia, we had free climbed a rope ladder to a height at least 30 yards above the ground, but in the heat of battle, and with the gnawers moving in, my fear of heights was the last thing on my mind … And the rope ladder we had to climb now looked more precarious, because when you began climbing, you were halfway upside down.
+When the Constantina rescued us over the ruins of Philadelphia, we had free climbed a rope ladder to a height at least 30 yards above the ground, but in the heat of battle, and with the gnawers moving in, my fear of heights was the last thing on my mind.
+The rope ladder we had to climb now looked much more precarious, because when you began climbing, you were halfway upside down.

 It was a chilly November morning with winter rapidly approaching, and we were all wearing our military issue pea coats, with wool watch caps and gloves.
-The heavy clothing restricted my movement, and made the climbing all the more difficult.
+The heavy clothing further restricted movement, and made climbing all the more difficult.

 We had an outstanding view of the river from our elevated perch.
-Looking to the east through the misty smog, I was just beginning to make out a convoy of airships gliding across the channel from the Continent.
+Looking to the east through the misty smog, I could make out a civilian airship gliding upstream after crossing the channel from the Continent.
 To the west, the iron grey sky was dark and ominous – it looked as if we were in for another round of afternoon drizzle.

-Moonblade had no fear of heights, but when Sunarko saw how weak-kneed Delone and I looked, he grinned, “I’ll go first and then come back down before any of you try it.
-Now watch,” the diminutive Morpurgo began to climb slowly, “the most important thing is to remain confident.
-If we were three feet off the ground, it would be easy and you would never fall … and if instead we’re 30,000 feet off the ground, it’s just as easy.
-You will never fall because you have confidence.
+Moonblade had no fear of heights, but when Sunarko saw how weak-kneed Delone and I looked, he grinned.
+“I’ll go first, and then come back down before any of you try it.
+Now watch.”
+The diminutive Morpurgo began to climb the ladder slowly.
+“The most important thing is to remain confident.
+If we were three feet off the ground, it would be easy and you would never fall.
+And if instead, we’re 30,000 feet off the ground, it’s just as easy.
+You’ll never fall because you have confidence.
 No fear, just confidence.”
-He continued to climb slowly and steadily, “One hand after another, make sure you’re grabbing something solid, and make sure your footing is good.
+He continued to climb slowly and steadily.
+“One hand after another, make sure you’re grabbing something solid, and make sure your footing is good.
 It’s really very easy.
 Nothing to it.”

-He climbed up and over, and then climbed back down in reverse, “Climbing down is always harder than climbing up.
+He climbed up and over, and then climbed back down in reverse.
+“Climbing down is always harder than climbing up.
 We all learned that at Fort Greyling.
-It’s mostly because you can’t see where you’re going as easily because your feet are much lower than your eyes.
+It’s mostly because you can’t see where you’re going as easily – your feet are lower than your eyes.
 But it’s the same principle as climbing up, and confidence is still the key.
 No fear, just confidence.”